 Yesterday, we saw that “the kingdom of God” was at the forefront of Jesus’s preaching.
-On the first Easter Sunday, Jesus proved that he is the prophesied king of that kingdom, thus inaugurating his redeemed creation.
+At his resurrection, Jesus proved that he is the prophesied king of that kingdom, thus inaugurating his redeemed creation.

-But Jesus didn’t bring the fullness of his kingdom in one fell swoop.
+But as we saw a few days ago, Jesus didn’t bring the fullness of his kingdom in one fell swoop.
 He certainly could have, but he didn’t.

-This shouldn’t have surprised his disciples.
+This shouldn’t surprise us.
 Before his crucifixion, Jesus made clear that his kingdom would come gradually—slowly—like a mustard seed growing into a tree or yeast folding into dough (see Matthew 13:31-33).

-To be clear, Jesus is king—present tense (see 1 Corinthians 15:25-26).
-But his kingship won’t be fully visible until he returns to finish the work of establishing his kingdom (see Revelation 21:5).
-In the meantime, we are to act as his agents of redemption, working in a way that makes his kingship a little more visible and tangible in our present world.
+Jesus is king—present tense—of the universe (see 1 Corinthians 15:25-26).
+“Yet at present we do not see everything subject to” his kingship.
+Until his return, he has “put everything under” our authority and called us to act as his agents of redemption, working in a way that makes his kingship a little more visible and tangible in our present world.